-Analysis | What Pence’s rebuke of Trump means
+Analysis | The significance of Pence’s rebuke of Trump

 “I heard this week that President Trump said I had a right to overturn the election,” Pence said.
 “President Trump is wrong.
 I had no right to overturn the election.”

-Pence added quickly that, “Frankly, there is no idea more un-American” than the one Trump pushed.
+Pence added quickly that, “frankly, there is no idea more un-American” than the one Trump pushed.

 The substance of Pence’s comments weren’t much different from what he’s said before.
 But on Friday, he tied it all together and directly invoked Trump in a way he hadn’t before — and in a way that’s very likely to stick in Trump’s craw and force a more direct clash between the two of them.